stoeps13/connections-doc/source/admin/admin/r_admin_act_administrative_props.md

 ## AccessControlService {#aclService .section}

+!!! note
-**Note:** You cannot use the AccessControlService commands to fetch, set, or delete access to community activities.
+    You cannot use the AccessControlService commands to fetch, set, or delete access to community activities.
 See *Communities administrative commands* for information about the command you can use to add a person to a community.

 AccessControlService.deleteAccess\(java.util.Vector activities, java.util.Vector members\)
 :   Removes access privileges to the specified activities for the specified members.
 Returns a java.util.Vector object; each object in the vector is a java.util.Hashtable object that describes one activity whose access could not be deleted.
 A returned empty vector indicates success.